Toby Whithouse: Writing

 In 2008 the pilot of Being Human, created and written by Whithouse, was shown on BBC Three as part of a viewer trial.
 Initially it did not become part of BBC's line-up for new commissioned series, but after positive public feedback including a petition for its return, Being Human returned on BBC Three as a 6-part series in early 2009.
 The first episode debuted on 25 January 2009, and the series went on to run for five seasons before it ended in 2013.
+Whithouse also created the spinoff Becoming Human.

 In November 2012, BBC Cymru Wales announced the commission of Whithouse's 1970s-set spy thriller The Game.
 The six-part series, starring Tom Hughes and Brian Cox was first broadcast on BBC America in November 2014, then later on BBC Two in April 2015.
 Whithouse confirmed via Twitter in July 2015 that there would not be a second series, and subsequently remarked in a 2017 interview that The Game "had not been a particularly enjoyable experience".

 In April 2018, it was announced that Whithouse would be showrunner on Noughts and Crosses, the BBC One adaptation of the Malorie Blackman novel.
 Later that same year (in November 2018) came the additional announcement that Neil Gaiman had hired Whithouse to collaborate with him, as the lead writer and Executive Producer on a television adaptation of Mervyn Peake's Gormenghast novels.

 A long-time comics fan, Whithouse announced via Twitter in May 2019 that he was collaborating with the comics artist Alan Davis as part of Marvel Comics #1000, a project involving multiple creative team-ups for Marvel Comics which celebrated the history of the company.
 The Whithouse/Davis piece published in August 2019 was an illustrated text story featuring the 1979 Marvel UK character Night Raven.

 In June 2023 it was announced that filming had started on The Red King, a mystery series from Whithouse commissioned by the channel Alibi.
 The six-part horror-thriller starring Anjli Mohindra and Jill Halfpenny aired in April 2024.

-Whithouse will helm a 2025 reboot of the popular 1980s detective series Bergerac.
+Whithouse helmed a 2025 reboot of the popular 1980s detective series Bergerac.